 Regular and punctual attendance is essential for a successful educational experience (Board Policy 204).
 Consistent attendance fosters a sense of responsibility, discipline and good work habits.
-The public school code lists the following reasons for which a student may be excused from school for all or part of a school day:
+The public-school code lists the following reasons for which a student may be excused from school for all or part of a school day:

-- 1. Illness or other urgent reasons including sickness, recovery from accident, death in immediate family, court appearance, and unavoidable family emergency. - 2.
-Observance of a recognized religious holiday. - 3.
-Religious instruction, not to exceed 36 hours per school year. - 4.
-Educational trips that are not school sponsored, but are of an educational nature.
-Requests will be approved on an individual basis, and will be contingent upon the student completing all assignments made during his or her absence.
+- Illness or other urgent reasons including sickness, recovery from accident, death in immediate family, court appearance, and unavoidable family emergency. - Health care Absence for a portion of the school day may be approved for medical or dental appointments that cannot be arranged after school hours.
+Such requests must be made in writing by a parent or legal guardian and taken to the office.
+The dismissal time requested, the reason for dismissal, and a parent signature must be included on all early dismissal requests. - Observance of a recognized religious holiday. - Religious instruction, not to exceed 36 hours per school year. - Educational trips that are not school sponsored but are of an educational nature.

+Requests will be approved on an individual basis and will be contingent upon the student completing all assignments made during his or her absence.
 It is strongly recommended that only one trip be taken each year, and that it be only one week in length.